jamesalee213/viewbinding-provider/README.md

 }
 ```

+## Solution
-<br> With this library, you no longer have to keep track of it!<br>
+With this library, you no longer have to keep track of it!<br>
 Just use the ViewBindingProvider and it will keep track of the binding with the fragment's view lifecycle owner <br>
 You can look at
 [MainFragment](https://github.com/jamesalee213/viewbinding-provider/blob/main/demo/app/src/main/java/com/jal/viewbinding/MainFragment.kt)